Noise Monitoring

 This Isn't Just About Passing an Audit

-Continuous noise monitoring is about building the long-term exposure record that protects your employees' hearing health and protects your company from claims you can't defend against because the data doesn't exist.
+A repeatable noise monitoring program - continuous or on a scheduled cadence - builds the long-term exposure record that supports the rest of your hearing conservation program.
+It informs HCP enrollment, gives context to annual audiograms (including preventative ones for workers not formally enrolled), and protects your company from claims you can't defend against because the data doesn't exist.

 For Your Employees

 Workers in the 75–85 dBA range are accumulating exposure with zero documentation.
 If they develop hearing loss in 10 years, there's no record connecting it to their work environment.
-Continuous monitoring creates the longitudinal data set that supports early intervention - and gives workers the hearing protection they actually need, even when OSHA doesn't require it.
+A repeatable monitoring program builds the longitudinal data set that supports early intervention - and gives context to the annual audiograms many of these workers receive for long-term prevention even when OSHA doesn't formally enroll them in the HCP.

 For Your Company

 When a hearing loss claim comes in, the first question is: "What was this worker's exposure history?"
 If you relied on a one-day survey from three years ago, that's your answer - and it's not a defensible one.
-Continuous data gives you a documented exposure record by worker, by zone, by shift, across years.
+A repeatable program (continuous, or even structured spot surveys a few times a year) gives you a documented exposure record by worker, by zone, by shift, across years.
 That's the difference between a successful defense and an expensive settlement.

 Ready to Build a Real Noise Program?